kerlannXmr/EasyNode-Tunnels/README.md

 ---
 ## 🎯 What is EasyNode-Tunnels?

 **EasyNode-Tunnels** is a revolutionary one-click installer that transforms any Linux machine into a bulletproof Monero privacy fortress.
-In just 45 minutes, you'll have a production-ready node with military-grade anonymity layers that would typically take experts weeks to configure.
+In less than 10 minutes, you'll have a production-ready node with military-grade anonymity layers that would typically take experts weeks to configure.

 **No Linux knowledge required.**

 ### 🎯 Why Choose EasyNode-Tunnels?